 Creating a portfolio is not easy.
 It takes time to think through how to focus and best showcase your talents.
 Putting together a portfolio requires to you sit down and seriously (and realistically!) decide where your strengths lie and to also organize your work in such a way that it’s immediately obvious to the reviewers that you belong in the program.

-Al Sinoy spent the last year and a half as a Product Manager at Wooga, and is an expert at portfolios—in creating his own to get into the MDM program and get his job at Wooga but also at Wooga, where part of his role involved reviewing job applicants’ portfolios.
+Al Sinoy is an alumnus of the MDM program, was a Product Manager at Wooga, and was an MDM visiting faculty.
+He is an expert in portfolios—in creating his own to get into the MDM program and throughout his career reviewing job applicants’ portfolios and mentoring MDM students.
+Below are Al’s portfolio tips.

-1. Know you audience.
+1. Know your audience.
 Make sure that your portfolio is aligned with industry and program standards.
-When applying for MDM, for example, it’s best to submit a web portfolio.
-A web portfolio is easier for reviewers to access, gives you more control in how your portfolio is presented and shows that you’re digital media savvy—something that the program is looking for in applicants.
+When applying for MDM, for example, it’s best to submit an online portfolio.
+An online portfolio is easier for reviewers to access, gives you more control in how your portfolio is presented and shows that you’re digital media savvy—something that the program is looking for in applicants.

 4. Make your first page lean.
 Include your name, your title (or what you want to be), 3 bullets points describing who you are, and your top 3 portfolio pieces on your first page.
 Reviewers look at hundreds of applications, so you want to quickly introduce yourself so that people reviewing your portfolio can easily get to the meat of your work.